In this article

-Alcohol use disorder (AUD) is a diagnosable medical condition (brain disorder) that impairs someone’s ability to stop or control alcohol use.
+Alcohol use disorder (AUD) is a brain disorder that impairs someone’s ability to stop or control alcohol use.

-The term AUD encompasses all alcohol-related conditions, including alcoholism, alcohol addiction, alcohol abuse, and alcohol dependence.
+The term AUD encompasses all alcohol-related conditions, including:

 A person with AUD will drink alcohol despite knowing the occupational, health, and social consequences it causes.

-Prolonged and heavy alcohol consumption permanently changes brain chemistry, making someone more dependent on alcohol over time.
+Prolonged and heavy alcohol consumption permanently changes brain chemistry.
+This makes you more dependent on alcohol over time.

-They will have to drink more and more alcohol to feel the same effects.
+They will have to drink more alcohol to feel the same effects.
 This can lead to AUD and increases the risk for relapse.

 Those more at risk of developing alcoholism include: